Vlasiuk Vladyslav: Career

-From 2010 to 2012, Vlasyuk worked as an assistant to lawyer Oleksiy Bonyuk, whom he later collaborated with on projects for the Ministry of Justice.
-He gained his attorney's license in 2012 and co-founded the law firm YePravo (Ukr. єПраво), where he was a managing partner.
+From 2010 to 2012, Vlasiuk worked as an assistant to lawyer Oleksiy Bonyuk, later collaborating with him on projects related to the Ministry of Justice.
+He obtained an attorney's licence in 2012 and became a managing partner of the law firm YePravo (Ukr. єПраво).

 In 2014, he joined the Public Council of the Ministry of Energy and Coal Industry of Ukraine, representing the Association of Lawyers of Ukraine and serving as the head of the legal commission.
-In October and November of the same year, Vlasyuk completed an internship at the Clifford Chance LLP law firm in London, focusing on international corporate law.
+In October and November of the same year, Vlasiuk completed an internship at the Clifford Chance LLP law firm in London, focusing on international corporate law.

-From 2015 to 2016, Vlasyuk worked within the National Police of Ukraine, initially as a criminal law instructor for patrol officers and later as Deputy Head of the Patrol Police Department.
-In late 2015, he served briefly as Chief of Staff to the Head of the National Police and then led the administrative practice division of the Patrol Police Department.
+From 2015 to 2016, Vlasiuk worked within the National Police of Ukraine, including as a criminal law instructor for patrol officers and later as Deputy Head of the Patrol Police Department.
+In late 2015, he served briefly as Chief of Staff to the Head of the National Police and later headed an administrative practice unit within the Patrol Police Department.

 He is a co-founder of a number of non-governmental organizations, including LEAD office, Office of Professional Support for Recovery, Lawyers for Ecology, StopBullying Lawyers' Initiative, and the Association for the Development of Artificial Intelligence.

-In 2017, he became Director of the Directorate for Human Rights and Access to Justice at the Ministry of Justice, overseeing initiatives on legal awareness and anti-raiding activities.
-During this time, he chaired the Ministry's Anti-Raiding Commission, responsible for handling complaints related to state registration.
-He held this position until 2019.
+In 2017, he became Director of the Directorate for Human Rights and Access to Justice at the Ministry of Justice, overseeing legal awareness initiatives and anti-raiding measures, and chaired the Ministry's Anti-Raiding Commission.
+He held the position until 2019.

-In 2019, Vladyslav Vlasyuk served as the Director of the Department of Notary and Registration at the Ministry of Justice, overseeing the department's operations.
-From 2021 to March 2022, Vladyslav Vlasyuk served as an Advisor to the Minister of Agrarian Policy and Food, where he coordinated the State Fisheries Agency, contributed to research and policy papers, and managed international cooperation efforts.
+In 2019, he served as Director of the Department of Notary and Registration at the Ministry of Justice.
+From 2021 to March 2022, Vlasiuk was an adviser to the Minister of Agrarian Policy and Food, coordinating work with the State Fisheries Agency and international cooperation.

-In March 2022 Vlasyuk joined OPU as an advisor to the Head of the Office, where started to manage a range of projects.
-In addition, he serves as the First Deputy Head of Task Force UA, an interagency team focused on identifying and seizing assets of individuals involved in Russia's aggression against Ukraine.
+In March 2022, he became an adviser at the Office of the President of Ukraine and later served as First Deputy Head of Task Force UA, an interagency team focused on identifying and seizing assets of individuals involved in Russia's aggression against Ukraine.

-In July 2023, Vlasyuk joined the supervisory board of Sense Bank (formerly Alfa-Bank) following its nationalization.
+In July 2023, Vlasiuk joined the supervisory board of Sense Bank (formerly Alfa-Bank) following its nationalization.